gustwindjs/gustwind/documentation/node-compatibility-plan.md

 2. Add a Node load adapter.
 3. Add a Node build entrypoint.
 4. Replace the Deno dev shell with a Vite-based Node dev server.
-5. Remove the remaining Deno-first project copy and internal tooling now that the Node path covers the practical workflow.
+5. Remove the remaining Deno-first project copy and internal implementation details now that the Node path covers the practical workflow.

 ## Recommendation